puppetlabs/puppet-docs/source/puppet/4.3/reference/dirs_confdir.markdown

 Puppet's confdir can be specified on the command line with the `--confdir` option, but it can't be set via puppet.conf.
 (This is because it needs the `confdir` to even find the config file.)
 If `--confdir` isn't specified when a Puppet application is started, it will always use the default confdir location.

 Puppet Server uses the `jruby-puppet.master-conf-dir` setting [in puppetserver.conf][puppetserver_conf] to configure its confdir.
 Note that if you're using a non-default confdir, you must also specify `--confdir` whenever you run commands like `puppet module` or `puppet cert` to ensure they use the same directories as Puppet Server.

-### Note about Windows 2003

-The location of the system confdir is based on the `COMMON_APPDATA` folder, whose location changed to a simpler value in Windows 7 and 2008.
-So if you're using Windows 2003 the confdir will actually be located at `%ALLUSERSPROFILE%\Application Data\PuppetLabs\puppet\etc` (defaults to `C:\Documents and Settings\All Users\Application Data\PuppetLabs\puppet\etc`).

 ## Interpolation of `$confdir`